efeelize/eng/kaiyan/work/new_job/360_review.md

 > 3)red tape is more about something I would like to do like restrictions.
 You can't do it because there is a restriction.
 Usually the red tape is put there again by administrations or management.like if a restaurant wants to sell liquor, sell beer or wine, they have to apply for a liquor license and there're something to a lot of red tape.

-# 11.implementation [n.实施] & actionable [adj.可行的;可诉的]
+# 11.implementation [n.实施] & implementing &  actionable [adj.可行的;可诉的]
 > 1）so to implement something is similar to execute something, to start a plan, to kind of put that plan into action. so I think that probably the biggest difference is implementation doesn't necessarily mean see it the whole way through.
 Like you could implement a plan, and I'm just kind of forget about it.
 In fact, I do that every week of my life.
 I am going to implement this new diet regime /re'ʒim/ [节食].

+> 2)So implementing here means to put something into practice, to start something.start using it.
+So often you have something that's a little bit complicated, like a system or something, you need to implement it. we often say implement instead of just use or do, right?
+It sounds more sophisticated.

-> 2) actionable：It's really just practical.it's something you put into action.if you look at the dictionary, it's from like legal systems, law courts.
+> 3) actionable：It's really just practical.it's something you put into action.if you look at the dictionary, it's from like legal systems, law courts.
 That's where this words from.And now we just use it in business a lot.

 # 12.equitable /ˈɛkwɪtəbəl/ [adj.公平的] & equality /ɪ'kwɑləti/ [n. 同等,平等] & equal /'ikwəl/ [adj.相等的, 同样的]
 > 1)equitable or this idea of equity, this has in my lifetime, this word has really really exploded or this idea,this concept has really exploded, because the old idea is equality.and the key difference there is that equitable means fair.

 > 2)equal means the same.

+# 13.interpersonal skill [n.人际交往能力] & anti-social
+> 1)So anything that involves two people communicating, ah, talking about things they need to get done at work.
+So it could be ways of disagreeing, or you know having a discussion.
+It could include skills for compromising, for persuading someone,problem-solving skills as well.Or anything that involves communication between different people.

+> 2)If someone has poor interpersonal skills, then they're probably anti-social. maybe they lose their temper very easily.
+They're socially awkward.

+# 14.abundant [adj.丰富的] & candid [adj.坦率的] & constructive [adj.建设性的]
+> 1)so the employee is getting abundant feedback, right?
+They're getting lots of feedback.

+> 2)so it should be honest, candid, honest, frank and constructive.
+It should help you improve.

+> 3)so something is constructive, it's not just criticizing you, it's telling you how you can improve.

+# 15.aligned [v.对齐] & compile /kəm'paɪl/ [v.汇集]
+> 1)So we heard that they need to figure out the manager's goals and expectations are aligned with the subject's.so let's start off with "goals".
+So the goals here are what the subject wants to happen in the future with the company, so if they want to get promoted to a certain job, these are the goals.
+So they need to make sure that the manager's goals for the subject and the subject's goals for themselves are the same.so both the manager and the employee want the employee to grow,If their goals are aligned.

+> 2)we noticed that the final step for the, ah, 360-degree feedback review process is after collecting all the feedback, you have to compile it.They can put it all together.
+They can aggregate it, and give out the report to the employee.put in the, put in the format that is, ah, pretty easy to understand,So you compile it, make the report.

 # III.pattern
 ***Hey, Ross, have you done your 360 reviews yet?***